SPARKED is sponsored in part by the Phylis M. Esposito Charitable Fund, and the Maida Chicone Charitable Fund.

-For high school students aged 16-18 who are passionate about science and interested in exploring the world of biomedical research, SPARKED (Summer Program Advancing Research Knowledge, Education and Development), a collaboration between The Tisch Cancer Institute (TCI) and the Institute for Regenerative Medicine, provides hands-on research experience.
+For high school students aged 16-18 who are passionate about science and interested in exploring the world of biomedical research, The Tisch Cancer Institute (TCI) Summer Program Advancing Research Knowledge, Education and Development (SPARKED), provides hands-on research experience.

-SPARKED offers a structured and supportive environment to develop strong laboratory research skills under the supervision of an assigned mentor selected from a diverse group of distinguished faculty at the Icahn School of Medicine at Mount Sinai.
+SPARKED offers a structured and supportive environment to develop strong laboratory research skills or data analysis skills, under the supervision of an assigned mentor selected from a diverse group of distinguished faculty at the Icahn School of Medicine at Mount Sinai.
 Students work on developing their technical skills, learn to think critically and read scientific literature, and experience working with a mentor and as a team member.

 Throughout the program, the team of co-directors provides ongoing support and assistance to ensure you get the most from this experience.
 The program further provides a workshop curriculum to enhance both your scientific knowledge and support you with college and career planning.
 A final presentation event gives you the opportunity to exchange ideas with your peers and colleagues and develop your presentation and team-working skills.